sensu/sensu-docs/content/sensu-go/5.16/reference/agent.md

 | keepalive-critical-timeout |      |
 --------------------|------
 description         | Number of seconds after a missing keepalive event until the agent is considered unresponsive by the Sensu backend to create a critical event.
-If the value is not `0`, it must be greater than or equal to `5` (in other words, the value cannot be `1`, `2`, `3`, or `4`). type                | Integer default             | `0` example             | {{< highlight shell >}}# Command line example
+Set to disabled (`0`) by default.
+If the value is not `0`, it must be greater than or equal to `5`. type                | Integer default             | `0` example             | {{< highlight shell >}}# Command line example